CCTV Storm & Sewer Line Inspection Services in Oregon

 Mid-State Industrial Service sewer inspection technician guiding a robotic CCTV pipe inspection camera into a utility vault from a mobile inspection truck.

-• Joint defects – offset joints, open joints, & infiltration points
+• Joint Defects: Offset joints, open joints, separated connections, and visible infiltration points.

 Who We Serve